MiningDAO/DeMine/test/TestCases.md

  - [ ] with not enough cost tokens to pay, should fail
  - [ ] with amount lower than listed for recipient
     - token stats should be updated
-    - cost recipient should be paid
+    - custodian should be paid
     - income of token issuer should increase
     - token should be transferred to claimer
  - [ ] with amount larger than listed for recipient but lower than total listed